michal-h21/lettersmith/README.md

 Lettersmith
 ===========

-Lettersmith is a simple, flexible, fast  _static site generator_, written in [Lua](http://lua.org).
+Lettersmith is a simple, flexible, fast  _static site generator_.
+It's written in [Lua](http://lua.org).

-Lettersmith is built around simple idea: load files as Lua tables.
+Lettersmith is built around a simple idea: load files as Lua tables.
 So this:

 `example.md`: